• Home

 • Add remaining ingredients to a mixing bowl.

-• Place the pie shell onto a cookie sheet (this helps to prevent spillage and also helps with handling a pie in and out of the oven).
+• Place the pie crust onto a cookie sheet (this helps to prevent spillage and also helps with handling a pie in and out of the oven).
 Pour filling into pie shell.
-Bake for 35-40 minutes or until set and not jiggly.
-SEE NOTE BELOW!!

 Notes